Pitt Hopkins Syndrome

 Pitt Hopkins Syndrome (PTHS) is a rare genetic condition that causes moderate-to-severe intellectual disability and developmental delays, breathing problems, gastrointestinal issues, and recurrent seizures.
 Approximately 500 PTHS patients have been identified worldwide, but there are many who remain undiagnosed.

-Children’s Health is home to one of only two clinics in the world devoted specifically to the diagnosis and comprehensive treatment of children with this condition.
 The Pitt Hopkins Clinic provides coordinated care through a multi-disciplinary team of specialists in genetics, neurology, psychology, gastroenterology, and pulmonology in order to help improve the health and quality of life of children with this condition.